-The term wind profiler is often used as an abbreviation for a whole class of Doppler radars which are specifically designed for determining vertical profiles of the wind.
+Wind profilers are very high and ultra high frequency.
+The term wind profiler is often used as an abbreviation for a whole class of Doppler radars which are specifically designed for measuring wind determining vertical profiles in all weather conditions.
+These radars of the wind.
 Unlike conventional weather radars, these instruments are able to make useful measurements even in the absence of precipitation and clouds.
 This clear air sensing capability is a truly unique feature of this radar.
-The use of wavelengths ranging from about 0.2 to 7 m (corresponding to frequencies between about 1300 and 40 MHz) makes it possible to detect echoes scattered from irregularities of the refractive index of air.
-If these have spatial scales of one half of the radar wavelength, then constructive interference occurs and makes the return strong enough to be detectable (Bragg condition).
-Note that no clear air scattering is observed if the half-wavelength of the radar is smaller than the inner scale of turbulence, where refractive index irregularities vanish due to the dissipative effects of viscosity.
-In a first order approximation, the turbulent structures drift with the translational velocity of air, thus providing a direct measure of the wind.
+The use of wavelengths ranging from about 0.2 to 7 m (corresponding to frequencies between about 1300 and 40 MHz) makes it possible to detect signals backscatteredechoes scattered from radioirregularities of the refractive index irregularities associated with turbulent eddies with of air.
+If these have spatial scales of one half of the radar wavelength (the-, then constructive interference occurs and makes the return strong enough to be detectable (Bragg condition).
+As the turbulent eddies/Note that no clear air scattering is observed if the half-wavelength of the radar is smaller than the inner scale of turbulence, where refractive index irregularities vanish due to the dissipative effects of viscosity.
+In a first order approximation, the turbulent structures drift with the mean wind, their translational velocity provides of air, thus providing a direct measure of the mean-wind-vector.

-Radar wind profilers not only receive electromagnetic waves backscattered at refractive index irregularities, but also echoes scattered from particles (mainly precipitation), airborne objects (birds, bats, airplanes) and even from the plasma in lightning channels.
+Radar wind profilers not only receive electromagnetic waves backscattered at refractive index irregularities, but also echoes scattered from particles (mainly precipitation), airborne objects (birds, bats, airplanes) and clouds.
+Profilers typically measureeven from the plasma in lightning channels.
 Also, echoes from the ground can be received through antenna side lobes.
 The relative contribution of these differing scattering processes is a function of radar wavelength.